 AI has changed sales and marketing faster than advice can keep up.

-Every week there’s a new “ultimate guide” to SEO, a new social media hack, a new framework promising 10x growth.
-Most of it was outdated when it was published.
-Now that AI is reshaping discovery, distribution, and how buyers make decisions in real time, the advice lags reality by a wide margin.
+Every week there’s a new ultimate guide to SEO, a new social media hack, a new framework promising 10x growth, and most of it was outdated when it was published.
+Now that AI is reshaping discovery, distribution and how buyers make decisions in real time, the advice lags reality by a wide margin.

 The old playbook is dead

-Traditional SEO is losing ground to LLM-powered answer engines.
-Content strategies built for 2020 no longer capture buyer attention the way they used to.
-B2B and B2C buyers alike are using AI agents to research, compare, and shortlist.
-Those agents don’t care about your brand guidelines or your landing page copy.
-They care about structured data and clear answers.
+Traditional SEO is losing ground to LLM-powered answer engines, content strategies built for 2020 no longer capture buyer attention the way they used to, and B2B and B2C buyers alike are using AI agents to research, compare and shortlist.
+Those agents don’t care about your brand guidelines or your landing page copy, they care about structured data and clear answers.

-If your strategy predates LLM-based search, it needs more than a tweak.
-It needs a rethink.
+If your strategy predates LLM-based search, it needs more than a tweak, it needs a rethink.
+(For the channel-by-channel breakdown, see how AI is rewiring owned channels, earned channels and paid channels.)

 What matters now

-Answer Engine Optimisation (AEO).
-Structure your content so AI systems can parse, understand, and cite it.
-Keywords alone won’t cut it.
-You need to be the source that gets referenced.
+Answer Engine Optimisation.
+Structure your content so AI systems can parse, understand and cite it.
+Keywords alone won’t cut it, you need to be the source that gets referenced.
+The SEO playbook for premium endurance brands covers the technical and content moves that make this work.

 Speed over perfection.
-AI has compressed the sales and marketing cycle from months to days.
+AI has compressed the marketing cycle from months to days.
 Companies that adapt quickly gain an edge over those locked in six-month planning cycles.
+(The 90-day AI integration plan is what that adaptation actually looks like for a marketing leader.)

 The opportunity

-Most people miss this: the noise is an advantage if you know how to use it.
-While competitors debate whether to “use AI in marketing,” other organisations are building their entire go-to-market around AI from day one.
+Most people miss this.
+The noise is an advantage if you know how to use it, because while competitors debate whether to use AI in marketing, other organisations are building their entire go-to-market around AI from day one.
 Sales, marketing, ecommerce.
-They’re not bolting AI onto existing processes.
-They’re rebuilding operations for a world where AI is the default.
+They’re not bolting AI onto existing processes, they’re rebuilding operations for a world where AI is the default.